johan-steffens/humaning-unity/README.md

 # Humaning!
 ##### A fishing game where you catch humans!
 Made for Weekly Game Jam #93

+This game is the first game that I've made in two years, and as such had me rush to get it finished in time!
+If you have any suggestions or fixes, please create a pull request with your changes so I can merge them into the master branch.

 ## Thank you
 - Dmitry Timofeev for the [Pixelation]() Unity Asset